 Understanding the mechanisms of reduced growth and survival under hypoxia through DEB theory is useful for predicting life history effects, and although modeling population growth rates was not within the scope of this study, our results have implications for processes that influence fish population dynamics.
-The predicted data resulting from fitting to early life data with a hypoxia-based correction factor predicts reductions in long-term growth and survival that would certainly be detrimental to population growth under extended periods of low oxygen.
+The best fitting model predicts hypoxia-related reductions in long-term growth and survival that would certainly be detrimental to population growth under extended periods of low oxygen.
 Under this model, even restoring normoxia after 15 days would result in smaller size at age and survival rates than the control group, and damage to the SU is not reversed upon return to normoxia, but rather requires energy to repair (Muller et al., 2019).
-However, compensation of growth may be possible in aquatic ectotherms after exposure to hypoxia (Wei et al., 2008) and other stressors (Russell and Wootton, 1992; Nicieza and Metcalfe, 1997; Ali et al., 2003).
 Delayed hatching and slower growth can lead to enhanced vulnerability to predation (Chambers and Leggett, 1987; Takasuka et al., 2007), further reducing fish survival rates beyond those observed in controlled laboratory conditions, although this is not always the case (Lankford et al., 2001; Robert et al., 2023).
-An important assumption of our model is that several of the parameters have the same value across life stages (e.g. JaAm, JvM, yVA) and similarly that values of the hypoxia correction factors are the same regardless of life stage.
+However, compensation of growth may be possible in aquatic ectotherms after exposure to hypoxia (Wei et al., 2008).An important assumption of our model is that several of the parameters have the same value across life stages (e.g. JaAm, JvM, yVA) and similarly that values of the hypoxia correction factors are the same regardless of life stage.
 We lacked data on the effects of hypoxia on the proportion of total energy allocated to reproduction (1-κ), which is an additional component of DEB useful in connecting organismal effects to populations.
 Future experimentation could provide the adult-stage information that is needed to extend this DEB model to predict population growth, which would be useful for resource management applications (Kooijman et al., 2020; Lavaud et al., 2021), given the ecological importance of forage fishes and the value of model species like M. menidia.